carmine560/trading-assistant/README.md

 ### Action Argument Completion ###

-The `-A` and `-T` options generate completion scripts for action arguments.
+The `-A` and `-D` options generate completion scripts for action arguments.
 They are located at `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.ps1` for PowerShell and `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.sh` for Bash.